martrip/single-cell_classification/README.md

 The most significant genes, based on “Feature Importance” (output described earlier) can be selected and used to train the model.
 Genes with less significant features will be excluded.

+In addition, Hyperparameters could also be included in the models to increase the model performance.

 ## Note: Lists of Files <br>

 convert_rds_to_h5Seurat.R              <br>